What are student matinees?

 Pricing & Tickets

-Once your invoice has been issued, MPAC requests payment a minimum of (30) days in advance of your performance.
-Payment made earlier than 30 days before your performance will be provided with priority seating.
+Once your invoice has been issued, MPAC requests payment a minimum of thirty (30) days in advance of your performance.
+We recognize that payment processes are different at every school.

-Reservations should be made online through our website.
-Once your reservation is made, you will receive a Reservation Confirmation.
+Reservations must be made online through our website.
+Once your reservation is made, you will see a confirmation screen that your Reservation request is complete and received.

 We do not issue physical tickets.
-Marcus Performing Arts Center front of house staff will greet you upon arrival and assist groups to their designated seats.
+Marcus Performing Arts Center Guest Services staff and volunteers will greet you upon arrival and assist groups to their designated seats.

 Yes, when each performance reaches its capacity, those non-reserved schools will be placed on a waitlist and will be notified if any spots become available.

-Rush tickets will NOT be sold to parents, community members, or students NOT included in your school reservation to limit transmission.
+Individual tickets will NOT be sold to parents, community members, or students NOT included in your school reservation.

 We recommend a ratio of one adult per 10 students.
-We understand that some students require more help and supervision than others, and for that reason, you are welcome to bring up to a ratio of one adult per five students, plus special education support staff.
-All seats are $5.
+We understand that some students require more assistance and supervision than others, and for that reason, you are welcome to bring up to a ratio of one adult per five students, plus support staff.
+Every attendee is required to purchase a ticket.

 Once your Reservation Contract has been signed and returned and payment has been received refunds will no longer be issued.
 If attendees have not issued payment then they must reach out to the Student Matinee Coordinator and make the necessary adjustments.